craftcms/docs/docs/3.x/extend/plugin-guide.md

 - `master` with the actual primary branch name of your GitHub repository.
 - `namespace\\prefix\\` with your namespace prefix.
 (Use double-backslashes because this is JSON, and note this must end with `\\`.)
 - `Plugin Name` with your plugin name.
-- `plugin-handle` with your plugin handle.
+- `my-plugin-handle` with your plugin handle.
 - `MIT` with `proprietary` if you plan to use [Craft License](https://craftcms.github.io/license/) (see [Choose a License](plugin-store.md#choose-a-license) on the “Publishing to the Plugin Store” page).

 If you’d prefer to release your plugin with the [Craft license](https://craftcms.github.io/license/) rather than [MIT](https://opensource.org/licenses/MIT), change the `license` value to `"proprietary"`.